oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

    ![Application Processes](images/create-branch.png " ")

-20. In the Property Editor, enter the following details:
+20. In the Property Editor, Enter/select the following details:

     - Identification > Name: **Redirect to Page 2**